Tethys Ocean: a vanished realm now lying in the mountains.

 The Tethys Ocean was a vast marine realm that no longer exists.
 Is it all gone?
 Not quite.
 There are still remnants of this ocean on Earth today.
 The Mediterranean Sea, for example, is the last vestige of the Tethys Ocean.
 Other remains can be found on land and high up in the mountains.

-In honor of #WorldOceansDay, we take a closer look at an ocean.
 There are five oceans: the Atlantic, Pacific, Indian, Southern and Arctic oceans.
 In the geological past, the continents lay in different locations, and oceans were different as well.
 Tethys is the most famous vanished ocean.

 In this article, we briefly explain what an ocean is, when the Tethys ocean existed, which creatures it boasted, and how the existence of the Tethys was first suspected.
+Let's start with the basics.

 What is an ocean?

 Strictly speaking, the Tethys Sea was not a single, vast, uninterrupted expanse of water all the time.
 It was dotted by smaller continents, volcanoes, plateaus and other landforms.
 Pieces of Italy, Iberia, Corsica and Sardinia, Anatolia, and a few others, lay for some time as islands in the Tethys Ocean.
+You can see the islands in the above map in the middle of the northern hemisphere.

 Marine reptiles in warm subtropical waters